 Strategic response.
 Begin to systematically build performance assessments into key programs.
 The District's single biggest and most costly challenge in this plan is to evaluate and implement the Sterile Mosquito program.

-Therefore, we will establish service level goals and performance measures for key programs and use these to calibrate service levels and either maintain and/or identify the necessary resource needs or policies to improve our program performance over time.
+Therefore, we will establish service level goals and performance measures for key programs and use these to calibrate service levels and either maintain and/or improve our program performance over time.